History & Overview Annual Report President's Pages Center News Community Affairs

 • Infections

 Pokeweed mitogens and glycosidic saponins are known toxins that possess mitogenic and irritant properties (1).
-Pokeweed antiviral protein (PAP) shows broad antiviral activity in vitro.
-PAP inhibits replication of herpes simplex, influenza and poliovirus, possibly via inactivation of eukaryotic ribosomes (2).
-Saponin extracts from pokeweed, chiefly phytolaccagenin, exhibit antiinflammatory activity as demonstrated by carrageenan rat paw edema tests.
-Pokeweed's histamine and GABA content may have hypotensive effects.
-PAFP-s, an antifungal peptide extract from pokeweed, displays fungistatic effects against a variety of species in vitro (3).
+Pokeweed antiviral protein shows broad antiviral activity in vitro, and inhibits replication of herpes simplex, influenza and poliovirus, possibly via inactivation of eukaryotic ribosomes (2).
+Saponin extracts, chiefly phytolaccagenin, exhibit antiinflammatory activity as demonstrated by carrageenan rat paw edema tests.
+Pokeweed’s histamine and GABA content may have hypotensive effects.
+An antifungal peptide extract from pokeweed displayed fungistatic effects against a variety of species in vitro (3).

 Warnings

-Significant toxicity results from oral or topical administration of pokeweed.
+Significant toxicity results from oral and topical administration of pokeweed.

 Adverse Reactions